-Release the accelerator pedal completely.
+1. Release the accelerator pedal completely.

-NOTICE: On mechanical brake vehicles, pressing the top section of the brake pedal engages the parking brake.
+NOTICE: Pressing the top section of the brake pedal engages the parking brake.

 - 2. Press the brake pedal to slow vehicle speed or stop the vehicle completely. - 3.
 Practice slowing and stopping using the brake to become familiar with the controls.